 With the prime minister stating that she will not try to keep the UK as a member of the single market after Brexit, it is likely that this will be the case.
 However, with hope for regulatory equivalence, a situation in which the EU would acknowledge a UK regulatory regime as good as its own, UK-based financial firms could be allowed to continue operating as they do now in Europe.

 It’s likely that, whatever the outcome of negotiations, there will be a need for UK financial services institutions to comply with new and perhaps increasing EU regulations, in order to continue conducting business across the European Union.
 It is important for businesses to consider the impact of Brexit on corporate reporting, audit and compliance needs, to ensure that they will continue to accommodate changing regulatory requirements.

 Technology Change Management

-Whatever the post-Brexit scenario, managing existing activities alongside additional Brexit-related changes will require huge effort, meticulous planning and seamless execution.
+Whatever the post-Brexit scenario, managing existing activities alongside additional Brexit-related changes will require a huge effort, meticulous planning, and seamless execution.